daanx/effect-bench/README.md

   From this the standard Koka is build (`koka-v2.1.2`), as well as the variants `koka-v2.1.2-scut`, `koka-v2.1.2-ins`, and `koka-v2.1.2-binl`.
-  (we do not need a `kknt` variant as that is done in the benchmark sources and needs to changes to the compiler internally).
+  (we do not need a `kknt` variant as that is done in the benchmark sources and needs no changes to the compiler internally).
   The variants were build by checking out the branches `artifact/scut`, `artifact/evins`, and `artifact/binl` respectively (see below for build instructions if needed).